 Min.
-Malcolm, building on the Messenger's teaching, reaffirmed that resurrection is about rising up from the social and psychological grave in which we were buried in oppression.
+Malcolm, building on the Messenger's teaching, reaffirmed that resurrection is essentially about self-raising in the context of community.
+It is about rising up from the social and psychological grave in which we were buried in oppression.
 It is for him, as I read it, rising up from three kinds of deadness, i.e., a grave of unconsciousness, deterioration and inactivity.
 Thus, he calls on us to "wake up, clean up and stand up".
 In a word, we are to achieve and practice "critical consciousness, moral grounding and transformative struggle".
+And Min.
+Malcolm urges us to hold fast to the faith of our forefathers and foremothers, a faith "of life not death, one that teaches us to live, the importance of life and how to live."

-The central teachings of this spiritual, psy-L chological and social resurrection reside in this: to seek and speak truth of ourselves and the world; to do and demand justice in our relationships, society and the world; to remember and revere our elders and ancestors; to cherish and challenge our children to have and demonstrate ethical and expansive conceptions of themselves; to care for and struggle with the vulnerable in their efforts to raise and liberate themselves; to have a rightful relationship with the environment; to love each other, respect each other and to constantly struggle to bring, increase and sustain good in the world.
-And if we do this and do it righteously and together as Black men and women, then we can stand up in our own coffin, as survivors of our intended burial by our oppressor and become and be builders of a new world where life and love are cherished in an honored, deeply devoted and daily practice.
-A
+THE CENTRAL TEACHINGS OF THIS SPIRITUAL, psychological and social resurrection reside in this: to seek and speak truth of ourselves and the world; to do and demand justice in our relationships, society and the world; to remember and revere our elders and ancestors; to cherish and challenge our children to have and demonstrate ethical and expansive conceptions of themselves; to care for and struggle with the vulnerable in their efforts to raise and liberate themselves; to have a rightful relationship with the environment; to love each other, respect each other and to constantly struggle to bring, increase and sustain good in the world.
+And if we do this and do it righteously and together as Black men and women, then we can stand up in the social coffins constructed for us, as survivors of our intended burial, and as builders of a new world where life and love and the happiness they bring are cherished in an honored, deeply devoted and daily practice.